Namibia specialist Alex

 Namibia lends itself to self-driving, which is the most common way to access the country’s different regions after arriving in Windhoek, Namibia’s capital.
 It’s also possible to explore in a private vehicle with a knowledgeable guide, or travel to different areas of the country by light aircraft.

-Even in game parks and reserves, you’ll have the option to explore in your own vehicle.
+Even in game parks and reserves, you’ll have the option to enjoy a self-drive safari.
 Roads are mostly made of gravel, but are well maintained and often pass by waterholes where you can stop to view the wildlife.

 Camps and lodges in and around the park usually have their own experienced guides who take you out on game drives once or twice a day, which is another way to see the wildlife and to learn more about the habits of individual species.